cihat/full-stack-twitter-clone/README.md

 In the project, I am doing it to develop myself on the back-end side.
 I spend my experience and effort to become a full-stack developer using Node.js and mongoDB.

-In this project, I preferred Node.js in Back-end, mongoDB as Database, object document mapper (ODM) mongoose, Vue.js and pug in Front-end, SCSS for styling.
+In this project, I preferred Node.js in Back-end, mongoDB as Service, object document mapper (ODM) mongoose, Vue.js and pug in Front-end, SCSS for styling.
 I'm thinking of deploying my project to Google Cloud.

 ### UML Diagram